2025 Capital Jewish Museum shooting: Shooting

 According to Metropolitan Police Department chief Pamela Smith, the suspect arrested at the scene of the shooting had been pacing outside the Lillian & Albert Small Capital Jewish Museum before the killing.
 The museum was hosting the AJC ACCESS Young Diplomats Reception organized by the American Jewish Committee.
 According to the invitation, the gathering aimed to bring together "Jewish young professionals and the D.C. diplomatic community for an evening dedicated to fostering unity and celebrating Jewish heritage."
 AJC described the event as a cocktail reception for professionals and diplomats focused on humanitarian diplomacy in the Middle East and North Africa.
 JoJo Kalin, an organizer, stated the event was centered on building a coalition to support Gazans amid the ongoing war.

-At approximately 9:08 p.m. on May 21, 2025, the suspect opened fire with a handgun on four individuals, two of whom—Yaron Lischinsky and Sarah Milgrim, a couple and Israeli embassy aides—were fatally shot as they were leaving the museum.Israeli government officials said that other embassy employees were injured in the shooting.
+At approximately 9:08 p.m. on May 21, 2025, the suspect opened fire with a handgun on four individuals, two of whom were Yaron Lischinsky and Sarah Milgrim, a couple and Israeli embassy aides, who were fatally shot as they were leaving the museum.
+Israeli government officials said that other embassy employees were injured in the shooting.
 According to Smith, after the shooting, the suspect walked into the museum and was stopped by security staff before being detained.
 Eyewitnesses in the museum said that the suspect looked distressed and had initially been helped and given water before he identified himself as the shooter, and asked for police.
 He was taken into custody.
 On September 5, The Washington Post reported that, according to court filings, the shooting was captured on surveillance video.